 A few other recommended assessment resources include the following:

-Bloom's Taxonomy Chart, a classification of different words that help promote higher forms of thinking in learning and education.
+Bloom's Taxonomy Chart, is a classification of different words that help promote higher forms of thinking in learning and education.

 National Institute for Learning Outcomes Assessment, an organization dedicated to making learning outcomes usable and transparent with also a great online resource library available on its site.